Susan Wilkins’ third year as Garden Curator.

 Friends President Steve Pundt spoke of his meeting with Parks District Manager Paul Hokeness about the buffer zone around the Garden and the position of the Loppett Trail that is used for winter sports.

 There were committee reports, more discussion about starting a website, and whether Martha Hellander’s book, The Wild Gardener should be reprinted as only 67 copies are left.
-Memorials continued to come in for Jimmy Young - they now totaled $935.
+Memorials continued to come in for volunteer Jimmy Young who recently passed away - they now totaled $935.
+He is pictured in the 2004 text.

 In the Friends newsletter, The Fringed Gentian™, (Vol. 54 No. 1 Winter 2006) Friends President Steve Pundt noted the change of Park Commissioners as explained above; the upcoming 100th Anniversary of the Garden and the work the Board was doing with the Audubon Society to have the Area surrounding the Garden designated as a Minnesota Important Birding Area (IBA).